Clinical-Genomics/cg/CONTRIBUTING.md

 Communicating around code can be a sensitive thing so please do your best to keep a positive tone.
 Remember that people are putting significant amount of work behind a PR or a review, stay humble :star:

-## Branch model
+## Branch Model

-Cg is using github flow branching model as described in our [development manual][development-branch-model].
+CG is using github flow branching model as described in our [development manual][development-branch-model].

 ## How Can I Contribute?